 GRAUMAN'S EGYPTIAN THEATER

 No one really knows why the Egyptian Theater was built in the style it is.
-Probably Sid Grauman, the impresario who commissioned it, was inspired by the search for Tutankhamun’s tomb (the theater opened a month before Howard Carter discovered the tomb itself).
-Nevertheless when it opened in 1922, with Douglas Fairbanks’ Robin Hood, it held the first ever red carpet ceremony.
+Probably Sid Grauman, the impresario who commissioned it, was inspired by the search for Tutankhamun’s tomb (the theater opened a month before Howard Carter discovered King Tut himself).
+Nevertheless when it opened in 1922 with Douglas Fairbanks’ Robin Hood, it held the first ever red carpet ceremony.
 In those days seeing a movie here was a big deal – there would be fire-eaters and jugglers in the forecourt and a dancing show supported by a full orchestra before the movie began.
 Fun fact: You may think that the roof doesn’t look very Egyptian and you’d be right.
 The theater was originally supposed to be Mission style, but Grauman changed his mind after he’d bought the tiles and like any good businessman he wasn’t going to waste his money, so they were still utilised.